-The Concerts for Kids series has been introducing children to symphonic music since 1919, serving young people from kindergarten through 9th grade from all over Northern California.
-More than 26,000 children, teachers, and chaperones attend these concerts each season, and it is not unusual to see busloads of students from as far away as Humboldt or Stanislaus counties.
+The Concerts for Kids series has been introducing children to live symphonic music since 1919, serving young people from kindergarten through 9th grade from all over Northern California.
+More than 30,000 children, teachers, and chaperones attend these concerts each season, and it is not unusual to see busloads of students from as far away as Humboldt or Stanislaus counties.
 For most of these students, the San Francisco Symphony's Concert for Kids provides their first experience of live orchestral music.

 Concerts for Kids targets specific age groups: Children's Concerts serve young children in kindergarten through the 3rd grade; Youth Concerts serve students in grades 4 through 9.
-The \$5.00 ticket price assures that most schools will find the concerts affordable, and a Ticket Assistance Fund helps about 1,000 children from schools that demonstrate need.
+The \$5.00 ticket price assures that most schools will find the concerts affordable.